fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程二.md

 ### numpy.var

-&emsp;&emsp;`numpy.var(a, axis=None, dtype=None, out=None, ddof=0, keepdims=<class 'numpy._globals._NoValue'>)`: Compute the variance along the specified axis.
+&emsp;&emsp;`numpy.var(a, axis=None, dtype=None, out=None, ddof=0, keepdims=<class 'numpy._globals._NoValue'>)`: Compute the variance along the specified `axis`.
 Returns the variance of the array elements, a measure of the spread of a distribution.
-The variance is computed for the flattened array by default, otherwise over the specified axis.
+The variance is computed for the flattened array by default, otherwise over the specified `axis`.
 Parameters:

-- `a`: array_like.
+- `a`: `array_like`.
 Array containing numbers whose variance is desired.
-If a is not an array, a conversion is attempted.
+If `a` is not an array, a conversion is attempted.
-- `axis`: None or int or tuple of ints, optional.
+- `axis`: `None` or `int` or `tuple of ints`, optional.
 Axis or axes along which the variance is computed.
 The default is to compute the variance of the flattened array.
-If this is a tuple of ints, a variance is performed over multiple axes, instead of a single axis or all the axes as before.
+If this is a `tuple of ints`, a variance is performed over multiple axes, instead of a single axis or all the axes as before.
-- `dtype`: data-type, optional.
+- `dtype`: `data-type`, optional.
 Type to use in computing the variance.
-For arrays of integer type the default is float32; for arrays of float types it is the same as the array type.
+For arrays of integer type the default is `float32`; for arrays of `float` types it is the same as the array type.
-- `out`: ndarray, optional.
+- `out`: `ndarray`, optional.
 Alternate output array in which to place the result.
 It must have the same shape as the expected output, but the type is cast if necessary.
-- `ddof`: int, optional.
-"Delta Degrees of Freedom": the divisor used in the calculation is N - ddof, where N represents the number of elements.
-By default ddof is zero.
+- `ddof`: `int`, optional. `Delta Degrees of Freedom`: the divisor used in the calculation is `N - ddof`, where `N` represents the number of elements.
-- `keepdims`: bool, optional.
-If this is set to True, the axes which are reduced are left in the result as dimensions with size one.
+- `keepdims`: `bool`, optional.
+If this is set to `True`, the axes which are reduced are left in the result as dimensions with size one.
 With this option, the result will broadcast correctly against the input array.
-If the default value is passed, then keepdims will not be passed through to the var method of sub-classes of ndarray, however any non-default value will be.
-If the sub-classes sum method does not implement keepdims any exceptions will be raised.
+If the default value is passed, then `keepdims` will not be passed through to the var method of sub-classes of `ndarray`, however any non-default value will be.
+If the sub-classes sum method does not implement `keepdims` any exceptions will be raised.

 &emsp;&emsp;Returns:

-- `variance`: ndarray, see dtype parameter above.
-If out=None, returns a new array containing the variance; otherwise, a reference to the output array is returned.
+- `variance`: `ndarray`, see `dtype` parameter above.
+If `out=None`, returns a new array containing the variance; otherwise, a reference to the output array is returned.

-&emsp;&emsp;Notes: The variance is the average of the squared deviations from the mean, i.e., var = mean(abs(x - x.mean())**2).
+&emsp;&emsp;Notes: The variance is the average of the squared deviations from the mean, i.e., `var = mean(abs(x - x.mean())**2)`.
-&emsp;&emsp;The mean is normally calculated as x.sum() / N, where N = len(x).
-If, however, ddof is specified, the divisor N - ddof is used instead.
-In standard statistical practice, ddof=1 provides an unbiased estimator of the variance of a hypothetical infinite population. ddof=0 provides a maximum likelihood estimate of the variance for normally distributed variables.
+&emsp;&emsp;The mean is normally calculated as `x.sum() / N`, where `N = len(x)`.
+If, however, `ddof` is specified, the divisor `N - ddof` is used instead.
+In standard statistical practice, `ddof = 1` provides an unbiased estimator of the variance of a hypothetical infinite population. `ddof = 0` provides a maximum likelihood estimate of the variance for normally distributed variables.
-&emsp;&emsp;Note that for complex numbers, the absolute value is taken before squaring, so that the result is always real and nonnegative.
+&emsp;&emsp;Note that for `complex` numbers, the absolute value is taken before squaring, so that the result is always `real` and `nonnegative`.
 &emsp;&emsp;For `floating-point` input, the variance is computed using the same precision the input has.
 Depending on the input data, this can cause the results to be inaccurate, especially for `float32`.
-Specifying a `higher-accuracy` accumulator using the dtype keyword can alleviate this issue.
+Specifying a higher-accuracy accumulator using the `dtype` keyword can alleviate this issue.

 ``` python
 >>> a = np.array([[1, 2], [3, 4]])